robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Any women in it?"

-"The women are the centrepiece—it's about the women, not the prospectors.
+"The women are the centrepiece — it's about the women, not the prospectors.
 They'll need proper clothing, not just pretty costumes.
 The whole kit," she added.
 "The director wants authenticity."

 "Sounds like the outfits will need to do more than what our Faire girls ask of theirs, then," I said, stacking her plate on top of mine.
 As I scraped leftovers into the compost bin, something occurred to me.
 "When is shooting starting?"